-This is the most popular type of life insurance and can be taken out to cover a large debt such as a mortgage or to provide a lump sum for you and your family (or both).
+This is the most popular type of life insurance for parents and can be arranged to cover a large debt such as a mortgage or to provide a lump sum for you and your family (or both).
 The amount you are insured for remains the same throughout the term of the policy, meaning that you'll always know how much you are insured for; this makes it a popular life insurance option for parents.
-For more information, check out our article 'How much does life insurance cost?'
+For more information, check out our article 'How much does life insurance cost?'.

 Family Income Benefit

 A type of decreasing life insurance policy that is designed to reduce as your need for life cover reduces over time.
 Rather than pay out a large lump sum if you should die, it pays out a guaranteed, tax-free, monthly income of your choosing until the end of the policy term.
 An income can often be a more manageable way to receive money from your life insurance as it is manageable and easier to budget.
-Family income benefit policies are generally cheaper than level term assurance because the potential payout on a family income benefit policy reduces over time, the quotes for a family income benefit plan are cheaper than level term assurance and so it is perfect for parents on a budget.
+Family income benefit policies are generally cheaper than level term assurance because the potential payout on a family income benefit policy reduces over time.
+The quotes for a family income benefit plan are cheaper than level term life insurance so it is perfect for parents on a budget.
 For more information, check out our article 'What is family income benefit life insurance and should I get it?'

 Should both parents have life insurance?

-A better option for most is for each parent to arrange individual life insurance so that they have a single life policy each, this in effect doubles the amount of cover you have in place and ensures that should either partner die, the surviving partner would continue to be insured.
-Interestingly, even though two single life policies provides double the cover, the premiums are often only around 20% more than a joint life policy and so it is worth getting some quotes to see what the cost would be.
+A better option for most parents is for each parent to arrange individual life insurance so that they have a single life policy each.
+This in effect doubles the amount of cover you have in place and ensures that should either partner die, the surviving partner would continue to be insured.
+Interestingly, even though two single-life policies provide double the cover, the premiums are often only around 10-20% more than a joint-life policy so it is worth getting some quotes to see what the cost would be.
 We explain more about where to buy the best life insurance policies for parents later in this article.

 How much life insurance do I need as a parent?

-This is a tricky one to answer as everyone’s situation will be different and their preferences are unique to them too.
-The best way to know for absolute certain is to speak to an independent life insurance specialist as they will be able to ask the specific questions in order to tailor the cover to your specific needs.
+This is a tricky one to answer as each parent's situation will be different and their preferences are unique to them too.
+The best way to know for absolute certain is to speak to an independent life insurance specialist* as they will be able to establish your needs and priorities to tailor the life cover correctly.

-There are however some general rules that can be applied in order to work out roughly how much you may need:
+There are however some general rules that can be applied in order to work out roughly how much life insurance you may need:

-Firstly - make sure that your debt is covered, that way, the people who are left to pick up the pieces won’t be burdened with your debt.
+- Debts - make sure that your debts are covered so that the people who are left to pick up the pieces won’t be burdened with your debt.
 This includes credit cards, loans, car finance and enough to cover the outstanding amount on the mortgage (if you have one).

-Secondly - make sure there is enough to comfortably cover your funeral.
+- Funeral - make sure there is enough money to comfortably cover the cost of your funeral.
 A funeral is a stressful situation at the best of times without the additional worry of how to finance it.

-Thirdly - you need to replace your income or create the financial means to cover your household duties.
-The policy should be taken out over a long enough period to ensure that your youngest child has finished education and is no longer financially dependent on you.
+- Living - you need to replace your income or create the financial means to cover your household duties.
+The policy should be taken out over a long enough period to ensure that your youngest child has finished education and is no longer financially dependent.
 Remember, if you hope or plan for your children to go to university, this can mean taking a policy up until they reach their mid-20s to allow them enough time to complete their studies and start working to support themselves.